 MADRID, March 16 (Reuters) - Spain's second-biggest lender BBVA shut its office in Sydney at the end of last year and is downsizing branches in Japan and South Korea, sources close to the matter told Thomson Reuters' Basis Point on Thursday.

 BBVA's high cost of capital made it difficult to compete in the Asia Pacific banking market, which is dominated by Chinese and Japanese banks with cheaper funding costs, the sources said.

+A BBVA spokeswoman in Madrid confirmed the downsizing.
 (Writing by Jesús Aguado; Editing by David Goodman)